Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/f_Class Features/Ranger Conclave.md

 ### Cat Conclave:

-- **Cat's Eyes:** Gain Lowlight vision.
+- **Cat's Eyes:** Gain Lowlight vision 60 feet.
 If you already have Lowlight vision, gain Dark vision in a range of 30 feet.

 - **Cat's Cunning:** Once per creature when you succeed on a [[Martial Knowledge]] check, learn an extra piece of information.